jonkracht/technical-notes/git-notes.md

 `git commit -m “Message”`
 Adds staged changes to history and described by a short message

+## Undo a commit

+Revert to most recent commit
-`git log`
+`git reset HEAD~1`

+Go to a previous point in the code’s development defined by hash `git checkout {COMMIT_HASH}` or `git revert {COMMIT_HASH}`

+where a commit hash is generally a long string of alphanumeric characters `git log`

 View history of commits

 `git diff <branch-name>`